donkirkby/chess-kit/raw_rules/new_rules.md

 Remove the bishop cards from the deck, as well as two pawn cards of each colour, they won't be used.
-Separate the remaining cards by colour, so each player has 12 cards of their colour.
+Separate the remaining cards by colour, so each player has 12 cards of their partner's colour.

-Each player puts their king card aside and shuffles the other 11 cards.
+Each player puts the king card aside and shuffles the other 11 cards.
 Then they deal three cards face down and shuffle them together with the king.
 Put the other eight cards on top, so the king is somewhere in the bottom four cards.

 Finally, each player draws the top card from their deck, before their first